influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withName(name)
 ```

-Name of the resource being referred to.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+"Name of the resource being referred to.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names"

 ## obj spec.acme.privateKeySecretRef

-PrivateKey is the name of a Kubernetes Secret resource that will be used to store the automatically generated ACME account private key.
+"PrivateKey is the name of a Kubernetes Secret resource that will be used to store the automatically generated ACME account private key.
 Optionally, a `key` may be specified to select a specific entry within the named Secret resource.
-If `key` is not specified, a default of `tls.key` will be used.
+If `key` is not specified, a default of `tls.key` will be used."

 ### fn spec.acme.privateKeySecretRef.withKey